 Security and privacy liability coverage: If a breach results in costly legal fees, security and privacy liability coverage will eat those costs for you.

-Is Cyber Insurance Right For My Organization?
+Is Cyber Insurance Right for My Organization?

 If your organization stores sensitive data such as credit card information, social security numbers, driver’s license numbers or bank information, you may want to investigate cyber insurance.
 If your customers’ data is leaked and put into the wrong hands, you could be held liable.
 With liability comes a slew of checks written out for lawsuits, penalties, fines and more.